vitorjungles/timer/README.md

 <h1 align="center">Timer</h1>

-This website it's a timer to keep track of your time. ⏰
+This repository contains a website that tracks your time. ⏰